ORGANISE AN EVENT

 For your online fundraising page, we recommend using Just Giving.
 It’s quick and easy.
 Just click the button below (opens page in new window) and follow the steps below to create your page:

-- JustGiving will ask you whether you’re taking part in an event, celebrating an occasion, fundraising in memory or doing your own thing.
-Select the best option for you.
+- JustGiving will ask you whether: you’re taking part in an event, celebrating an occasion, fundraising in memory or doing your own thing.

 - If you can’t see your event listed (e.g. London Marathon), select [Add your own] at the bottom of the page and write a bit more about your activity.